Mathematical formulation of the Standard Model: Interaction terms and the path integral approach

 The Lagrangian can also be derived without using creation and annihilation operators (the "canonical" formalism) by using a path integral formulation, pioneered by Feynman building on the earlier work of Dirac.
 Feynman diagrams are pictorial representations of interaction terms.
 A quick derivation is indeed presented at the article on Feynman diagrams.

 Lagrangian formalism

 We can now give some more detail about the aforementioned free and interaction terms appearing in the Standard Model Lagrangian density.
 Any such term must be both gauge and reference-frame invariant, otherwise the laws of physics would depend on an arbitrary choice or the frame of an observer.
 Therefore, the global Poincaré symmetry, consisting of translational symmetry, rotational symmetry and the inertial reference frame invariance central to the theory of special relativity must apply.
 The local SU(3) × SU(2) × U(1) gauge symmetry is the internal symmetry.
 The three factors of the gauge symmetry together give rise to the three fundamental interactions, after some appropriate relations have been defined, as we shall see.

 Kinetic terms

-A free particle can be represented by a mass term, and a kinetic term which relates to the "motion" of the fields.
+A free particle can be represented by a mass term, and a kinetic term that relates to the "motion" of the fields.